ovotech/avro-mock-generator/README.md

 - All primitive types
 - All logical types
   - including custom logicalTypes using the `options` parameter.
 If a `logicalType` is missing a generator, data will be generated matching the underlying `type`.
 - All complex types
   - Note that for `enum` and `union` types, the first element of the array will always be chosen.
 This allows the caller to drive the behaviour of the generator to return the expected type

 **Partial support for namespaces**

 Only union types are namespaced, unconditionally.

 **Aliases** are not currently supported.

+## Contributing

+All contributions are welcome, just fork the repository then create a PR.
+Once merged we will release a new version.

+## Releasing

+Simply create a [new release](https://github.com/ovotech/avro-mock-generator/releases/new) on master, with the tag being the new version (eg: 1.0.0).